sheikhnajmulhossain/git_commands/Documentation/General Information/MajorCommands.md

 Tutorial for cloning repo using [vscode](https://github.com/sheikh-niloy/git_commands/blob/main/Documentation/Terminal/clone_repo_using_terminal.md)

 3. Pull:
 Pulling basically means to pull the code on git.
-This can be used in various factors such us updating the repo on your current device filling up the missing codes/files/folders.
+This can be used in various factors such as updating the repo on your current device filling up the missing codes/files/folders.

 Use case:
 If you code on multiple devices, you may need to clone your repo everytime you start coding on a new device and delete the previous repo.
 Pulling updates your repo to the version you need, making the process easier.